 The benefits also extend to those students who struggle to keep up with the pace and intensity of a regular classroom environment.
 It’s also a safe space for students who might usually avoid speaking up, and it allows students struggling with the content to review material as much as they like at their own pace.

 Remember: After adapting to online teaching overnight, you’ve already completed a more intensive crash course in EdTech than any professional development seminar could give!
 The hardest part of the transition is already over.

 But if you’re still feeling some trepidation about integrating technology into your regular practice, we’ve got you covered.
-Our customer success team and Help Hub will fast-track you to a tech-rich classroom with our award-winning products for Mathematics, Literacy and Science.
+Our customer success team and Help Hub will fast-track you to a tech-rich classroom with our award-winning products for mathematics and literacy.